Simon248/face-recognition-create-data-set/README.md

 # set creation for Deep Learning (C++)

-Before reading: this is my first repo and i'm not quite new in programming so be comprehensive.
+Before reading: this is my first repo and i'm quite new in programming so be comprehensive.

 ## Goal
 -from the zip file data face, create set of image file ready for deep learning